-The literary language of her first choice is English, which is the second foreign language she has acquired; Turkish, her mother tongue follows in the second position.
-As for German – the first foreign language of her acquisition and the core element of her teaching objective, it comes in last.
-One other philosophers’ stone then reaches hülya at her freelance editor’s-desk, providing her with precious reading opportunities disguised as her clients’ manuscripts in different literary genres.
+The literary language of hülya’s first preference is English, which is the second foreign language she acquired; Turkish, her mother tongue takes the second position.
+As for German – the first foreign language of her acquisition and the core element of her academic career, it comes in last.

 Don’t just exist.
 Live. ~ hny, 2016